Max Caster: "Best Wrestler Alive" (2024–present)

 Between November 2024 and January 2025, Caster began to tease a heel turn, referring to himself as the "best wrestler alive" and declared himself as the leader of The Acclaimed.
 On January 18 (taped January 16) at the Collision edition of Maximum Carnage, Caster cemented his heel turn and disbanded The Acclaimed after Bowens chose to side with Gunn over him.
 After disbanding The Acclaimed, Caster began his open challenge series on Dynamite and Collision, losing to various wrestlers such as Rush, "Hangman" Adam Page, Brody King, Jay White, Konosuke Takeshita, Hook, Mark Briscoe, Hologram and Daniel Garcia.
 On April 6 at Dynasty Zero Hour, Caster was defeated by former Acclaimed stablemate, Bowens, in his open challenge.
 On July 12 at All In, Caster competed in the men's Casino Gauntlet match. which was won by MJF.
 On the July 26 episode of Collision, Caster began teasing a face turn after being assaulted by Bowens following their match, and Bowens had to be held back by Billy Gunn.
 On the September 13 episode of Collision, Caster cemented his face turn after fighting alongside Bowens and Jerry Lynn against The Swirl (Blake Christian and Lee Johnson).
 On the September 27 episode of Collision, Caster and Bowens temporarily reunited to defeat The Swirl.
+For the rest of the year, Caster and Bowens would begin teasing a potential reunion and teamed up against various opponents.
+However, the reunion was quietly dropped as Bowens would join The Opps in April 2026.

 Personal life

 Caster's father is former NFL player Rich Caster.
 Caster's father died on February 2, 2024.

+He is related to rapper DC2trill.

 Other media

 Caster, under his alias Platinum Max, provided several original tracks for the soundtrack to AEW's first video game release AEW Fight Forever, which were later made available to stream as a collection titled "Songs From a Video Game".
+Caster also makes an appearance in the music video for "Grateful" by Atmosphere.